adamaveray/typeform/docs/Common.md

 - **`loadRef(SingleRef $ref): Model`**: Load a single referenced item (see the Refs section for more detail).
 The full referenced item’s Model instance will be returned.

-- **`loadCollectionRef(CollectionRef $ref, bool $loadMax = true): Model[]`**: Load a collection of referenced items (see the Refs section for more detail).
+- **`loadCollectionRef(CollectionRef $ref, bool $loadMax = true): list<Model>`**: Load a collection of referenced items (see the Refs section for more detail).
 Pass `false` to `$loadMax` to respect the previously-set default page size rather than attempting to load the maximum items possible.
 No more than `$apiClient::PAGE_SIZE_MAX` items will be loaded.
 An array of the full referenced item Model instances will be returned.

 ## Refs